uakfdotb/ghostpp/readme.txt

 !compteam <s> <t>       change a computer's team in slot <s> to <t> (t goes from 1 to # of teams) !dl <name>              alias to !download
 !download <name>        allow a user to start downloading the map (only used with conditional map downloads, it tries to do a partial match)
+!fakeplayer             create or delete a fake player to occupy a slot during the game (the player will not do anything except stay AFK)
 !from                   display the country each player is from !hold <name> ...        hold a slot for someone
 !kick <name>            kick a player (it tries to do a partial match)